-This use case will be delivered by JAIN / TU-Dortmund and will not be considered further in the conceptual architecture.
+Use Case 3 will be delivered by JAIN / TU-Dortmund such that it is not considered in the conceptual architecture.

 3.4.4 Use Case 4: Groundwater and river water monitoring

 Use Case 4 will monitor groundwater quality in the cities of Guwahati, and Bangalore, and both groundwater quality and river water quality for the city of Varanasi.